jacobcassidy/cassidywp-starter-block-theme/README.md

 Since [React](https://react.dev/) is a JavaScript library, a Block Theme developer should have a strong foundation in JavaScript fundamentals.
 While expert JavaScript knowledge is not required to develop blocks, you should at least be familiar with variables, data types, string methods, loops, and conditionals to be able to get around well in React.

-React itself uses a paradigm of combining HTML and JavaScript together called `JSX`, which is used in WordPress's block development.
-Knowing the fundamentals of JavaScript and JSX will go a long ways in developing new blocks or modifying existing ones.
+React itself uses a paradigm of combining HTML and JavaScript called `JSX`, which is used in WordPress's block development.
+Knowing the fundamentals of JavaScript and JSX will go a long way in developing new blocks or modifying existing ones.

 The best place to learn modern React is from the [official React website](https://react.dev/learn).
 And the best reference resource for JavaScript is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 Both are free and provide fantastic documentation for developers.